Sheyiforreal/alx-system_engineering-devops/0x02-shell_redirections/README.md

 a file containing best school
-a script that writes into the fila script that duplicates the last line of iacta a script that deletes all regular files a script that counts the number of directories and subdirectories in the current directory
+a script that writes into the fila script that duplicates the last line of iacta a script that deletes all regular files a script that counts the number of directories and subdirectories in the current director a script that displays the 10 newest files in the current directory